French submarine Sirène (Q123): Vichy France

 After the armistice went into effect, Sirène served in the naval forces of Vichy France.
 When the attack on Mers-el-Kébir — in which a British Royal Navy squadron attacked a French Navy squadron moored at the naval base at Mers El Kébir near Oran on the coast of Algeria on 3 July 1940 — took place, she was a part of Group B at Toulon along with Céres, Pallas, and the submarines Iris, Vénus, and La Sultane.
 In response to the British attack, Group B received orders to form a patrol line from south of Ayre Island to the coast of Algeria between Ténès and Dellys with 25 nmi between submarines, then make port at Oran.
 On 4 July 1940, however, the submarines received orders to return to Toulon.
 With tensions with the United Kingdom still high, Sirène, Galatée, La Sultane, and the submarines Diamant and Perle anchored on alert at Vignettes on 9 July 1940.

 The 19th Submarine Division was dissolved on 1 September 1940.
 Its submarines were integrated into the 5th squadron of the 1st Submarine Force.

 According to one source, Sirène was decommissioned in September 1940 and placed under guard at Toulon in accordance with the terms of the 1940 armistice.
 According to another, she was decommissioned on 1 July 1941.
 She subsequently was cannibalized for spare parts for other submarines.
+Unable get underway when Germany and Italy occupied the Free Zone (Zone libre) of Vichy France on 27 November 1942, Sirène was among the French vessels scuttled at Toulon to prevent their seizure by Germany when German forces entered Toulon that day.